rz501/Macaulay2-Jupyter-Kernel/README.md

+## Disclaimer

+The project is still in the alpha testing phase, so crashes and data loss may occur!
+It is a public repository only to make it accessible for 3rd-party tools like Travis CI.

 # M2JK

 You can now use [Jupyter](http://www.jupyter.org) (Notebook or Lab) as a front-end for [Macaulay2](http://faculty.math.illinois.edu/Macaulay2/).
-Aside from a drop-in replacement for Emacs or M2's interactive session, Jupyter provides a number of features like code-organization, inline Markdown with TeX and several different key-bindings, to name just a few.
+Aside from a drop-in replacement for Emacs or M2's interactive session, Jupyter feels like a modern editor and provides a number of features like code organization, in-line Markdown with TeX, and different *standard* key-bindings (Vim, Emacs, Sublime), to name just a few.
+With a little additional setup, it can even all multiple users work on a shared session over a local network or the Internet.

 For details, check out the [wiki](../../wiki).
 For bugs or requests, open an issue.
 For recent changes, see the [changelog](CHANGELOG.md).

 ![](/demo/screenshot.png?raw=true)

-## Disclaimer

-The project is still in the alpha phase, so crashes and data loss may occur!

 ## Examples